 What's the difference between the SBIR and STTR programs?

 The SBIR and STTR programs differ in two major ways.
 First, in the SBIR program, the small business can be the sole institution involved in the R&D project, although some of the R&D work can be sub-contracted to other institutions.
 In contrast, the STTR program requires that the small business have a formal partnership with a university or other non-profit research institution.
 Second, under the SBIR program, the Principal Investigator must have his/her primary employment with the small business at the time of award and for the duration of the project period.
 Under the STTR program, the Principal Investigator may have his/her primary employment with either the small business or the “partnering” research institution.
 Also, the STTR program allows some additional budget flexibility, relative to SBIR.

 Roughly how much does NEI invest each year in small business grants, and how many are currently funded?

 Approximately $24 million annually.
 Since both Phase I grants (with smaller budgets) and Phase II grants (with larger budgets) are funded from the same “pot of money”, the actual number of funded grants varies significantly.
 The numbers range from 60 -80 grants.

 What kinds of businesses are eligible to apply for small business grants?

 To be eligible for the SBIR/STTR program, the company must be an organized for-profit U.S. business, which is at least 51% U.S.-owned by individuals and independently operated, and with 500 or fewer employees.

-Beyond that, all different kinds of companies apply: new start-up companies, with only a handful of employees, to long-established companies.
+Beyond that, all different kinds of companies apply: new start-up companies, with only a handful of employees, as well as long-established companies.
 Companies can come from a variety of science fields, such as biotechnology, biology, chemistry/biochemistry, physics, engineering, computer/software, etc.